 Please feel free to direct any questions regarding data management issues to the Research Data Steering Group at lib-rdsg@udel.edu or fill out the RDSG Consultation Request Form to schedule a consultation.

-This guide is intended to provide a brief overview of and introduction to the concepts behind data management and the basics for creating a Data Management Plan (DMP).
+This guide is intended to provide a brief overview of and introduction to the concepts behind research data management and the basics for creating a Data Management Plan (DMP).
 A data management plan is a written document that describes the data you expect to acquire or generate during the course of a research project, how you will manage, describe, analyze, and store those data, and what mechanisms you will use at the end of your project to share and preserve your data.

 Increase your research impact - Making your data available to other researchers can impact discovery and relevance of your research.